one-data-model/language/sdf.md

 An odmThing is a potentially reusable composition of objects that is part of a more complex model.
 For example, the objects that make up the definition of a single plug of an outlet strip could be encapsulated by a component.

 Thing definitions work much like Object definitions, except that a Thing is composed of Objects.
-Thing definitions may use include for Object definitions from elsewhere, or Thing definitions may include their own Object definitions, as well as reusable Property, Action, and Event definitions that can be used to extend or complete the Object definitions.
+Thing definitions may use odmInclude for Object definitions from elsewhere, or Thing definitions may use odmInclude for their own Object definitions, as well as reusable Property, Action, and Event definitions that can be used to extend or complete the Object definitions.

 Thing definitions carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination refer-freezer product.